 Despite her tyrannical rule, she kept Madagascar from becoming a miniature England and made Madagascar an independent state.
 Also, Queen Ranavalona was a patriotic and tactical leader in the history of Madagascar.

 Queen Nandi was born in 1760 in Melmoth, South Africa, and she was Shaka Zulu’s mother—one of the Zulu Kings in South Africa.
 She was a figure of strength to the kingdom of Zulu.
 According to historians, she gave birth out of wedlock, which made her suffer a great deal of insult and humiliation at other women’s hands.

 However, she was strong and resilient.
-She determined in her heart that her son, Shaka, would be one of the greatest kings.
-There were times when she could not cater to herself and her son, especially during the 1802 food shortage, which was referred to as “Madlathule,” meaning “Eat and be quiet”.
+She was determined in her heart that her son, Shaka, would be one of the greatest kings.
+There were times when she could not cater to herself and her son, especially during the 1802 food shortage referred to as “Madlathule,” meaning “Eat and be quiet”.
 Queen Nandi had to travel a long distance on foot to seek help to provide for her son.

 #8: Queen Muhumuza of Rwanda